5 Ways to Encourage and Support Developing Leaders

-At Ninety, we believe leaders rise to the occasion, and it’s silly to try to pretend one can simply “spot” who is a leader and who is not, that is, without experiencing them in action.
-Fact is, we’ll never know until we see a leader successfully leading.
+At Ninety, we believe leaders rise to the occasion, and it's silly to pretend one can simply "spot" who is a leader and who is not without experiencing them in action.
+We'll never know until we see a leader successfully leading.

-Candidates for future organizational leadership can emerge from all employment levels: support staff, front-line workers, supervisors, executives, even CEO’s and members of the board.
+Candidates for future organizational leadership can emerge from all employment levels: support staff, front-line workers, supervisors, executives, and even CEOs and board members.
 Once identified, leadership development often entails collaborative activities that help them expand their insights, abilities (aka competencies) and confidence.

-An often-cited 2019 report by Gap International indicates the majority of company executives surveyed consider nurturing leadership skills in employees and wanting them to succeed, very important for their organizations’ success.
-However, in a striking contradiction, less than half believed their current employees could become good performers and consequently they didn’t want to invest in any form of leadership development.
+An often-cited 2019 report by Gap International indicates that most company executives surveyed consider nurturing leadership skills in employees and wanting them to succeed is very important for their organizations' success.
+However, in a striking contradiction, less than half believed their current employees could become good performers, and consequently, they didn't want to invest in any form of leadership development.
 Ugh.

 So, once identified, how do we encourage emerging leaders?
 Here are five powerful ways to support leadership development in our companies.